ArtemPrivet/ArtGallery/README.md

 <details>
   <summary>More Info:</summary>

-I chose UIKit in building this app since the minimum supported iOS version is 13.
+UIKit was chosen in this app since the minimum supported iOS version is 13.
 At this version, SwiftUI is relatively new and lacks stability.

 Regarding the architecture, given the project's size, complex architectures aren't necessary.
 Therefore, I've implemented a Presenter to shift a significant portion of the logic away from the ViewController.
 This approach not only segregates responsibilities but also facilitates the testing of logic.